 The answer is: Yes!
 If you have an existing schematic file from another project, and you want to import the schematic to a new PCB, you can simply add the existing schematic file to a new project and follow the three steps above.
 You won't need to recreate the schematic.
 If you want to import an existing schematic to a new layout in Altium Designer, be sure to follow some best practices for design reuse.
 Read more about design reuse in this article.

-In an ideal setting, you'll convert a schematic to a PCB with your schematic capture tool and translate it easily into a finished layout.
-Then you’ll be able to work through your components, copper setting, ECAD/MCAD design team interventions and purchasing requirements to optimize your PCB design files to prepare for manufacturing.
+In an ideal setting, you'll convert a schematic to a PCB with your schematic editor and translate it easily into a finished layout.
+Then you’ll be able to work through your components, copper setting, ECAD/MCAD design team interventions and purchasing requirements to optimize your PCB design files for manufacturing.

-As part of this process, Altium includes several important design that help ensure your create an error-free PCB design from a schematic.
-You'll be able to quickly check your Altium layout against your design rules and constraints, easily define your layer stack, run simulations of your design, and much more.
-Altium's integrated design tools are designed to keep your PCB schematic and layout synchronized without using an external program for schematic capture, which efficiently streamlines the PCB schematic to circuit board process.
+As part of this process, Altium Designer includes several important design that help ensure your create an error-free PCB design from a schematic.
+You'll be able to quickly check your Altium Designer layout against your design rules and constraints, easily define your layer stack, run simulations of your design, and much more.
+Altium Designer's integrated design tools are designed to keep your PCB schematic and layout synchronized without using an external program for schematic capture, which efficiently streamlines the PCB schematic to circuit board process.

-Watch this video for a quick demonstration on how to get started with the very basics so you can learn how to create a PCB layout from a schematic in Altium Designer:
+Watch this video for a quick demonstration on how to get started with the very basics so you can learn how to create PCB from schematic in Altium Designer:

 Now let's take a look at how to import a schematic to a PCB in Altium Designer:

-The first thing to do is to give your schematic one last look to make sure that it is at the point to begin the PCB design and go to layout.
-This obviously doesn’t mean that you are finished with the PCB design, there will most likely be many changes before you are ready to go out for manufacturing.
+The first thing to do is to give your PCB schematic one final review to make sure it's ready to begin the layout.
+This obviously doesn’t mean that you are finished with the front-end design and schematic capture--there will most likely be many changes before you are ready to go out for manufacturing.
 But you do want to make sure that there aren’t going to be any surprises in layout.
-Take a look for duplicated circuitry from forgotten copies, parts that should have been deleted, etc.
+Take a look for duplicated circuitry like forgotten copies, parts that should have been deleted, etc.